Save to My DOJO

 There are dozens and dozens of software vendors offering MFA.
 In many cases, it’s offered as part of a larger Identity and Access Management solution – which may be too complex for simply implementing MFA for your SMB customers.
-Microsoft offers Azure Multi-Factor Authentication to secure access to Azure Active Directory, Office 365, Azure-based VMs, applications, and data, as well as be a trusted authority for third-party cloud applications and platforms.
+Microsoft offers Azure Multi-Factor Authentication to secure access to Azure Active Directory, Office 365, Azure-based VMs, applications, and data, as well as to be a trusted authority for third-party cloud applications and platforms.
 This service is simple enough to scale down to an SMB’s needs.
-And, as mentioned, there are a number of vendors offering MFA solutions that are simple and cost-effective enough for an MSP.
+And as mentioned, there are a number of vendors offering MFA solutions that are simple and cost-effective enough for an MSP.

 Office 365 2 Factor Authentication Desktop Sign In